Select therapeutic use:

-Insert 1 ring vaginally (prior to or on Day 5 of cycle) and leave in place for 3 weeks, then remove for 1 ring-free week; repeat; backup method (eg, condoms) recommended during first week.
-Switching from combination oral contraceptives: insert 1 ring any time within 7 days after last tablet and no later than the day a new cycle of pills was to start (no back-up method needed).
-Switching from progestin-only contraceptives: see literature.
+Insert 1 ring vaginally and leave in place for 3 weeks, then remove for 1 ring-free week; repeat; backup method (eg, condoms) recommended during first week.
+Switching from combination oral contraceptives: insert 1 ring any time within 7 days after last tab and no later than the day a new cycle of pills was to start (no back-up method needed).
+Switching from progestin-only contraceptives: see full labeling.

 Premenarchal: not applicable.